asnsams/asnsams/README.md

 ## 📫 How to Reach Me

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/ataher-sams/) or visit my [GitHub](https://github.com/asnsams) for more insights into my projects and research work.
+Feel free to mail me at asnsamsniloy(at)gmail.com, or connect with me on [LinkedIn](https://www.linkedin.com/in/ataher-sams/) or visit my [GitHub](https://github.com/asnsams) for more insights into my projects and research work.

 ---